bruno-glowaski/the-forge-model-viewer/README.md

         - Obs.: copy the whole folder;
 5. Compile and configure the project.

-On Windows, either use Visual Studios 2019 or comment out line 239-243 in `Vendor/TheForge/Common_3/Application/Config.h` to disable the MSVC whitelist.
+On Windows, either use Visual Studios 2019 or comment out the line 239-243 in `Vendor/TheForge/Common_3/Application/Config.h` to disable the MSVC whitelist.